kcmw3e/kcmw3e.github.io/src/japanese-learning-resources.md

 It has mobile apps and a good web interface, it lets you input whole sentences and will break them apart, and it shows the stroke order for every kanji in a word (if you're trying to learn to write, that's extremely helpful).
+Do note that, while Takoboto has drawing support, it's locked behind a paywall.

 Another great dictionary option is [Jisho.org][jisho].
 Unfortunately, it only has a web interface and no mobile app, but it's still